Mag R&R Natural Muscle Relaxer with Magnesium Glycinate (PM Formula) - 90 Capsules

 The answer is Yes.
 It is possible to improve sleep quality, and get more recuperative benefits of sleep even if you don’t get a full 8 hours.

-A BRAND NEW study published in Behavioral Brain Research (2016) reveals a natural supplement combination that not only helps you fall asleep faster, but actually improves sleep quality.
+A study published in Behavioral Brain Research (2016) reveals a natural supplement combination that not only helps you fall asleep faster, but actually improves sleep quality.

 The aim of this study was to investigate the sleep-promoting effect of combining γ-aminobutyric acid (GABA) and 5-hydroxytryptophan (5-HTP) on sleep quality and quantity.